 - Tiger Beer

 - Four Season Hotels

-This is a small sample of brands that are well known in New Zealand.
+This is a small sample of brands that are well-known in New Zealand.
 Some brands, like Lego, are universally loved.
 But the results differ by region.
 Take the example of Cadbury.
-It may be a well-loved brand overseas but they’ve had several missteps in New Zealand with the closure of their Dunedin factory and controversy around changing their recipe to include palm oil.
+It may be a well-loved brand overseas but they’ve had several missteps in New Zealand with the closure of its Dunedin factory and controversy around changing its recipe to include palm oil.